 The idea is to test for SARS-CoV-2 a second time seven days after quarantine begins (initiated by the first test).
 If the second test is negative, an earlier testing simulation had suggested that ending the quarantine at 8 days will be as safe as continuing it to the 14 days currently called for in public-health guidelines.
 The new study put this idea to the test in a real-life quarantine situation, and validated it.

 Roxanne Khamsi wrote up this testing approach on Medium.
-Note that both of the studies referred to above have been posted online to a preprint and have not yet been peer-reviewed or published in a scientific journal.
+Note that both of the studies referred to above have been posted online to a preprint server and have not yet been peer-reviewed or published in a scientific journal.

 You made it to another frippery.
 This time: sky-stabilized time-lapse photography.
 I first saw the video below last year, following a link on kottke.org (Jason Kottke is one of the longest-running bloggers still blogging daily after 21 years).
 The time-lapse, less than a minute long, displays an unusual perspective: a view stabilized on the Milky Way, instead of on an earthly landmark.
 In this view you watch the earth rotate through space.